PengHuiSun/caffe-SADAL/README.md

 # Similarity-Aware Deep Adversarial Learning for Facial Age Estimation

 ## Compatibility
-The code is tested using Caffe under Ubuntu 16.04 with Python 2.7 and Python 3.5.
+The code is tested using [Caffe](http://caffe.berkeleyvision.org/) under Ubuntu 16.04 with Python 2.7 and Python 3.5.
+We performed the initialization with VGG Face Net.
+More details can be found on [this project page](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/).

 ## Preparation for Training and Testing
 1. Download MORPH and FGNET data to ./dataset; The file directory format is as follows: